launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

   -h, --help                       help for ld-find-code-refs

       --hunkUrlTemplate string     If provided, LaunchDarkly will attempt to generate links to  your VCS service provider per code reference.
 Example: https://github.com/launchdarkly/ld-find-code-refs/blob/${sha}/${filePath}#L${lineNumber}.
 Allowed template variables: 'sha', 'filePath', 'lineNumber'.
-If hunkUrlTemplate is not provided,  but repoUrl is provided and repoType is not custom, LaunchDarkly will automatically generate links to the repository for each code reference.
+If hunkUrlTemplate is not provided, but repoUrl is provided and repoType is not custom, LaunchDarkly will attempt to automatically generate source code links for the given repoType.

   -i, --ignoreServiceErrors        If enabled, the scanner will terminate with exit code 0 when the LaunchDarkly API is unreachable or returns an unexpected response.